Lande21/RolandeU.github.io/README.md

 ***Date : December 8th,2024 *** Grad school.....I'm so proud of you !
 Wake upppppp, RIP Makky's mom Its all about the little choices we make everyday.
+I studied diligently
-10days Ntt I
+10days Ntt II
 # RolandeU.github.io!

 A portfolio GitHub webpage with a few bits of my work throughout my career.
 And daily journal logs....